Skip to content

 Various aspects of the franchise network offer insights into what’s required for effective succession planning.
 For instance, the franchise network’s executives indicate the company’s existing competencies concerning leadership needs and the industry in which it competes.
 This rolls over to the employees, who are evaluated and assessed to determine how they match the business’s current needs.
 Additionally, employees receive consistent training and mentoring to match personnel recruitments and future needs.
 Finally, you must have efficient management and human resources programs in place.
 This provides visibility across the business.

-When you retire, it is pretty common for family disputes to arise.
+When you retire, it is pretty standard for family disputes to arise.
 This is because the day-to-day operations of the business and the rights to business earnings become contentious.
 For example, in a partnership, each party must agree on how each partner may exit the partnership.
 This process ensures fairness, so the same rules apply to each partner.
 Usually, the Partnership Agreement will cover these details.

 As a franchisee, you should consider the future in case something happens and you can no longer operate the franchise.